 I used to think linear algebra was just another math class I had to get through.
 Then I started learning machine learning and realized it’s basically everywhere.
-Turns out all those matrix operations and vector spaces actually run the algorithms that power modern AI.
+All those matrix operations and vector spaces?
+They’re what actually run the algorithms behind modern AI.

-Machine learning boils down to doing math on data, and that data gets represented as vectors and matrices.
-When you train a model, you’re really just doing a bunch of linear transformations on these mathematical objects.
+Machine learning is really just doing math on data.
+That data gets represented as vectors and matrices.
+Training a model?
+You’re doing a bunch of linear transformations on these mathematical objects.

 Vector Spaces and Transformations